hashicorp/terraform-provider-azurerm/website/docs/r/policy_set_definition.html.markdown

 * `policy_definition_id` - (Required) The ID of the policy definition or policy set definition that will be included in this policy set definition.

-* `parameters` - (Optional / **Deprecated in favour of `parameter_values`**) A mapping of the parameter values for the referenced policy rule.
-The keys are the parameter names.

--> **NOTE:** Since Terraform's concept of a map requires all of the elements to be of the same type, you could only assign string value as the parameter values when you are using the `parameters` attribute.
-Please use `parameter_values` instead.

 * `parameter_values` - (Optional) Parameter values for the referenced policy rule.
 This field is a json object that allows you to assign parameters to this policy rule.

 * `reference_id` - (Optional) A unique ID within this policy set definition for this policy definition reference.